WSBC: Early years

 WSBC hired the nation's first full-time African-American radio announcer, Jack Cooper, who on November 3, 1929, began hosting The All-Negro Hour, a vaudevillesque entertainment program.

 On April 1, 1933, Gene Dyer purchased WSBC from C.J.
 Gordon, who had operated it since August 1932.
 At the time, Dyer also owned WGES in Chicago.
 In 1936, the station's studios and transmitter were moved to the West Town State Bank Building at 2400 W. Madison.
-Its frequency was changed to 1240 kHz in March 1941, as a result of the North American Regional Broadcasting Agreement.
+In March 1941, the station, along with WCRW and WEDC, was moved to 1240 kHz, as part of the implementation of the North American Regional Broadcasting Agreement.

 In 1944, WSBC was sold to the J. Miller Advertising Agency for $100,000.
 In 1954, the station was sold to Louis Lee for $180,000.
 In 1976, control of the station was passed to Louis Lee's son, Danny Lee.

 1990s to today

-In 1996, WSBC's owners purchased WCRW for $564,375, plus $160,000 for a non-compete agreement.
-WEDC ceased broadcasting in 1997.
-WSBC began broadcasting from WEDC's transmitter site and it began full-time operations.
+WSBC's owners purchased timeshare partner WCRW for $564,375, plus $160,000 for a non-compete agreement, and WCRW signed off for the last time on June 17, 1996.
+The second timeshare partner, WEDC, ceased operations in 1997, and WSBC began broadcasting fulltime from WEDC's transmitter site.

-In 1998, the station was sold to Newsweb Corporation for $5,550,000.
+In 1998, WSBC was sold to Newsweb Corporation for $5,550,000.
 Some of the station's programs were simulcast on 1470 WCFJ in Chicago Heights, Illinois.
 In June 1998, WSBC began airing LesBiGay Radio weekday evenings.
 The program was heard on WSBC until April 2001, and was simulcast on WCFJ.

-In 2024, Newsweb transferred WSBC and WCPT to Heartland Signal for $1.
+In 2024, Newsweb transferred WSBC, along with station WCPT, to Heartland Signal for one dollar.

+The station broadcasts in Ukrainian since 2022.